edlowther/automated-epidemiology/README.md

 > **Bann D, Wright L, Kovalchuk J, Lowther E.**
 > *Why can’t epidemiology be automated (yet)?* (forthcoming, 2025)

+---

+## Abstract (Draft)

+Recent advances in artificial intelligence (AI)—particularly generative AI—presents new opportunities to accelerate or even automate epidemiological research.
+Compared with disciplines reliant on physical experimentation, secondary data analysis makes Epidemiology well-suited for such augmentation.
+Yet, it remains unclear which specific tasks are most suitable to AI augmentation or where roadblocks exist; awareness of current AI capabilities is also mixed.
+Here, we map the landscape of epidemiological tasks using existing datasets—from literature review to data access, analysis, interpretation, and dissemination—and identify where existing AI tools offer efficiency gains.
+In some domains, such as coding or administrative tasks, acceleration is already achievable.
+In others, utility is constrained by limitations in current AI models (e.g., hallucinations in literature reviews) or by human systems (e.g., barriers to accessing datasets).
+Recently developed agentic systems can now design and execute epidemiological analysis.
+We provide examples of AI-generated epidemiological outputs, including fully AI-generated papers, here.
+Epidemiologists have new opportunities to empirically test and benchmark their capabilities.
+Realising the potential of AI will require two-way engagement between epidemiologists and engineers.

 It provides examples of AI-generated epidemiological outputs, including:

 - **Data-analysis notebooks / scripts**